omgnetwork/ewallet/apps/admin_panel/README.md

 # Admin Panel

-The OmiseGO Wallet admin panel for a provider to manage staff, users, roles and permissions, API access, minted tokens, transactions, etc.
+The OmiseGO Wallet admin panel for a provider to manage staff, users, roles and permissions, API access, tokens, transactions, etc.

 ## Usage